contabo/Product-Documentation/README.md

 │           ├── 04_dedicated_servers.md
 │           ├── 05_gpu_cloud.md
 │           └── 06_object_storage.md
+│       └── reference          # Links to documentation that is hosted in different places, e.g. API Reference & Terraform │           └── API.md
+│           └── Terraform.md
 ├── static/                     # Static assets served as-is (favicon, etc.)
 ├── package.json
 └── README.md
 ```

-The files under `content/docs/products/` are the authoritative source for all product documentation.
+The files under `content/docs/products/`, `content/docs/guides/` and `content/docs/reference/` are the authoritative source for all product documentation.
 Everything else in the repo is theme infrastructure — you will rarely need to touch it.

 ---